stalgiag/objects-and-non/src/markdown/resources.md

 <sub><sup>note that these categories are absolutely arbitrary and many of these artists' practices fit into more than one of these extremely vague categories ¯\\\_(ツ)\_/¯</sup></sub>

+---

+MORE RESOURCES WILL BE ADDED AFTER CLASS 1